Frequently Asked Questions

 Can I pull in the National Championships? - I don't have a British or Irish Passport.

 - Our criteria for competing in the National championships is RESIDENCY: a permanent address here in the UK & IRELAND for 5 years & COMMITMENT not to pull for anyone else.
+It is up to you to provide evidence of residency if asked.
+This could be a UK or IRISH driving licence issued for over 5 years, or home office papers.
+Also we need to have seen you pull safely before - so no new people in the Nationals.
+Enter a Regional competition first.

 Are the PAA entering a team for the WAF or IFA European or World championships?